ryebell-zz/achilles/README.md

 # What is Achilles?

-Achilles is a multi-purpose, modular scanning utility for websites, with a current focus on HTTPS.
+Achilles is a modular scanning utility for websites, with a focus on HTTPS.

 ### Version